Best Canon wide-angle lenses

 - Canon RF 24mm f/1.8 Macro IS STM

-The table below lists all the characteristics of these lenses.
+The table below summarizes the main characteristics of these lenses.

 1. Canon RF 10-20mm f/4 L IS STM